 Everyone Gets a Thank You Note

-As mentioned above, a wedding thank you message typically expresses gratefulness for the guests’ attendance.
+As mentioned above, a wedding thank you message from bride and groom typically expresses gratefulness for the guests’ attendance.
 However, you can also write a thank you message for those who were not able to be physically present but sent well wishes anyway.
 Sometimes, the circumstances do not line up and they cannot go to your ceremony.

 You can also send a thank you message to the wedding planner, organizers, suppliers, and other members of the staff.
 After all, your special day would not have been possible without their services and assistance.

-Writing a great thank you message includes thanking your guests for their presence, for the gifts they gave, and personalizing the entire message.
+Writing a great wedding thank you message from bride and groom includes thanking your guests for their presence, for the gifts they gave, and personalizing the entire message.
 After all, your wedding is also a special day for them, and their attendance most probably made the experience all the better.